taoeffect/vue-script2/README.md

 VueScript2 brings back the `<script>` tag to your SPA (Single Page App)!

 This tiny library should take care of all your [declarative](#familiar-declarative-asynchronous-loading-of-scripts) and [imperative](#promise-based-imperative-loading-too) asynchronous loading needs.
-Web designers can rest easy that their existing knowledge of web development is still useful!
+Web designers can rest easy knowing their existing knowledge of web development is still useful!

 This version is tailored for the [Vue.js](http://vuejs.org) framework, but it's easy to port to [Riot.js](http://riotjs.com) and others.